 Connecticut State Colleges and Universities (CSCU) Transfer Tickets

-MCC is part of the CSCU system that consists of twelve community colleges, four state universities and Charter Oak State College.
+CT State Manchester is a campus of Connecticut State Community College; CT State is part of the CSCU system that consists of the community college, four state universities and Charter Oak State College.
 These institutions have partnered to offer a low-cost and streamlined pathway to a bachelor’s degree without incurring extra expense or requiring extra credits.

-- Start at one of Connecticut’s 12 community colleges.
+- Start at one of CT State’s 12 campuses.

 - Choose a CSCU Transfer Ticket pathway and complete an associate degree.

 - Transfer to Central, Eastern, Southern, Western or Charter Oak and earn a bachelor’s degree.

 Learn more about CSCU Transfer Tickets.